 The University may also enter into partnerships with collaborative partners to jointly offer research degrees (although with ultimate responsibility for standards and quality always lying with the University).
 For the purpose of the research degree regulations, these shall be referred to as Partner Institutions.
+Where a research degree project is part of a piece of funded research, the Dean, or the Director of Research Degrees (DRD) for the School (if appointed by the Dean), or the School Research Team (SRT) (if appointed by the DRD), or, in the case of collaborative awards, the research team at the partner institution (as agreed with the School Dean, DRD or SRT as appropriate) shall establish to its satisfaction that the terms on which the research is funded do not detract from the fulfilment of the objectives and requirements of the candidate's research degree.

-Where a research degree project is part of a piece of funded research, the Faculty shall establish to its satisfaction that the terms on which the research is funded do not detract from the fulfilment of the objectives and requirements of the candidate's research degree.
+Except where permission has been given by the University's Research Degrees Board for the thesis/dissertation and oral examination to be in another language, the Dean/School Research Director/Institute for Work Based Learning Head of Research and Research Degrees/School Research Team

-Except where permission has been given by the Research Degrees Board for the dissertation and oral examination to be in another language, the Faculty shall satisfy itself that the candidate has sufficient command of the English language to complete satisfactorily the programme of work and defend the submission in English.
+(as appropriate) or the partner institution research team shall satisfy itself that the candidate has sufficient command of the English language to complete satisfactorily the programme of work and defend the submission in English.

-The Research Degrees Board shall make decisions on the reports and recommendations of the examiners in respect of the candidate.
+The University's Research Degrees Board shall make decisions on the reports and recommendations of the examiners in respect of the candidate.
 The power to confer the degree shall rest with the Academic Board of the University.